ajh1143/ajh1143.github.io/_posts/2017-10-25-DataScraping.md

 ---
 layout: post
-title: "Fun with Data Scraping"
+title: "Fun with Web Scraping"
 ---

 So, you want to grab data from a website, but there's no API to connect to?